crypto101/book/building-blocks.rst

 :cite:`salsa20:speed` and modern AMD processors :cite:`cryptopp:bench`.
 ChaCha is (on most platforms) slightly faster still.
-To put that into comparison, that's more than three times faster than RC4 [17]_, approximately three times faster than AES-CTR with a 128 bit key at 12.6 cycles per byte, and roughly in the ballpark of AES GCM mode [18]_ with specialized hardware instructions.
+To put that into comparison, that's more than three times faster than RC4 [#rc4-bench]_, approximately three times faster than AES-CTR with a 128 bit key at 12.6 cycles per byte, and roughly in the ballpark of AES GCM mode [#gcm-mode]_ with specialized hardware instructions.

+.. [#rc4-bench]
+   The quoted benchmarks don't mention RC4 but MARC4, which stands for “modified alleged RC4”.
+The RC4 section explains why it's “alleged”, and “modified” means it throws away the first 256 bytes because of a weakness in RC4.

+.. [#gcm-mode]
+   GCM mode is an authenticated encryption mode, which we will see in more detail in a later chapter.

 .. _keystream jump: